 Once you have added all your mods, click the Save Content button in the editor.
 Then, head back to your Console and Start your server so the changes take effect and the mods begin downloading.

-No worries if your server is still having trouble loading up those mods!
-Just open a support ticket and our team will gladly jump in and help you resolve the configuration together.
+If your server still has trouble loading mods, open a support ticket and our team will gladly help you resolve the configuration together.